Professional Certificates and Diplomas

 The Professional Diploma at Intermediate level (QCF 4/5) is offered as part of the Institute of Highway Engineers Highway Academy programme and is aimed to develop the highway engineering knowledge of the individual so they can exercise engineering judgement on behalf of their employer at temporary traffic situations.

-Candidates must have achieved the Foundation level Professional Certificate in Temporary Traffic Management Engineering to attend the course but all information is provided.
+Candidates must have attended the Foundation level Professional Certificate in Temporary Traffic Management Engineering to attend the course but all information is provided.

 The course covers: